 2.4.2 Weight tuning

 The IMPT optimization solves an expression of the form of equation 1, with some objectives and constraints to the final dose distribution d.
 In equation 1, D is the dose-influence matrix containing the dose distribution given at each voxel by each beamlet and unit of fluence. ω represents the beamlets weights to be optimized.
 Therefore, D provides the all system information.
-However, calculating a D matrix with GPU MC with similar uncertainty per beamlet to solve such a problem is computationally demanding and generally not suitable for an online application.
+However, calculating a D matrix with GPU MC with similar uncertainty per beamlet to solve such a problem is computationally demanding and generally not suitable for online application.
 In order to comply with the requirements of an online application, a solution to extract enough information to define a smaller D matrix from the geometrically adapted plan validation was found.
 We found that a minority of the beamlets in an IMPT plan carried the majority of the weight and, therefore, deliver the majority of the dose to the patient.
 In MC simulations the simulation uncertainty decreases as the number of simulated protons increase.
 As a consequence, this implies that there was a subset of beamlets simulated at the verification step with enough precision to be used for the weight tuning.
 Additionally, this subset was responsible for the majority of the dose in the patient and, therefore, would have the biggest influence on the plan performance.